 Bachelor of Science in Music Therapy

-SMWC has a very small student-teacher ratio that allows for individualized attention in music therapy.
-The music therapy faculty have extensive clinical experience with a wide range of populations and continue to practice within the Terre Haute community.
+The small student-teacher ratio at Saint Mary-of-the-Woods College allows for individualized attention in the music therapy program.
+The music therapy faculty have extensive clinical experience with a wide range of populations and continue to practice within the community.
 Beginning in the second semester of freshman year, music therapy students are able to begin their fieldwork experiences in the community and receive weekly supervision with faculty.

 Sherry Bube, senior in Music Therapy